getodk/docs/docs/central-api-form-management.rst

                   - enum

+                    .. raw:: html

-                    If supplied, the Form lifecycle state will move to this value.
+                      <p>If supplied, the Form lifecycle state will move to this value.</p>